“Make allowance for each other’s faults, and forgive anyone who offends you. Remember, the Lord forgave you, so you must forgive others.”

 I’ve often heard it said, “Hurt people – hurt people,” and I have to say, most often, this is the case.
-One of the hardest things to do is to extend grace, compassion, and lovingkindness toward people who have hurt us.
-Actually, we often hope even God will also withhold His grace, compassion, and lovingkindness toward others who have offended us in some way.
+One of the hardest things to do is to extend grace, compassion, and loving kindness toward people who have hurt us.
+Actually, we often hope even God will also withhold His grace, compassion, and loving kindness toward others who have offended us in some way.
+Have you experienced this emotion recently, or are you feeling this way now?

 In chapter one of the book of Jonah, we discover a prophet who is in direct communication with God.
 He claims to fear God and serve Him faithfully.
 Yet, he chooses to disobey God out of a desire to see the people of Nineveh suffer because of their wickedness.
 Like Jonah, we too are often tempted to adopt an attitude of judgment while believing we are rightly worthy of God’s loving kindness and unconditional forgiveness.